rmasters/culpa/README.md

 ## Installation

-This package works with PHP 5.3 and above, but includes traits to make it easier to use on PHP 5.4+.
+This package works with Laravel 5.1 (running PHP 5.5.9+).

 To install the package in your project:

 1. Add to the require section of your `composer.json`:
-    `"rmasters/culpa": "dev-master"`,
+    `"nstapelbroek/culpa": "dev-master"`,
 2. Run `composer update`,
 3. Add to the `providers` list in config/app.php:
     `"Culpa\CulpaServiceProvider"`,